monomelodies/monki/README.md

 handler itself and return something more appropriate if you wish.

 ## Transforming responses
-Monki comes with `League\Fractal` bundled as a dependency.
-Using Fractal, you can add "transformers" to your responses.
-To do so, pass a transformer object extending `League\Fractal\TransformerAbstract` as a third argument to the `crud` method.
-See their documentation for more information on this.
-Any response that isn't Json will ignore the transformer.

-Using a transformer is very handy for massaging your data prior to emitting a response.
+Similar to passing a PDO adapter and table name in the constructor of your handler, one might also pass a _transformer_ (or inject it via other means).
+Transformers are classes or callables that "massage" your raw data before dumping it into the wide open.
+This is something you would implement yourself;
+Monki doesn't want to make assumptions.
+But we recommend `League\Fractal` for this; it's a very versatile transformation tool.

 E.g., in our user example the table would likely also contain a `pass` column which we don't want to expose.
 Or we could use it to cast the user id to an actual integer instead of a string.

 ## Adding custom methods
 Let's say we also need to add endpoints to the API for counting the total number